0xshey/backboard-updater/README.md

+### Version 2.0.0
+This is a major rework of the project structure to make it more extensible in the future.

 # Backboard Updater
 This repository contains a script that automatically updates the Supabase database for the Backboard website.
 This was designed to run similar to a cron job on a private server.